osamuaoki/incus-ui-canonical/README.md

 # TODO

 * Update to newer lxd-ui.
 (0.7)
-* Provide deb in an external apt repository.
+* License check and other packaging details including dependencies.
 * Make this build to be compliant for the uploading to Debian repository.
+(Need help here)

 # Reference information